Annulments in Washington State

 - Pursue an annulment if your religion requires it before you can remarry.
 Religion is an important element of many people’s lives that not only brings them comfort but defines how they live their daily life.
 If your faith requires it before moving on to a new relationship, seeking an annulment is worth considering.
 That said, you may still need to pursue a religious annulment through your church.

-Pursue an annulment if you don’t have children and have been married for only a short period of time.
+Pursue an annulment if you don’t have children and your time of marriage was only a short period.
 If you were married only a brief period of time, have no children, and otherwise have few material connections, an annulment may provide a streamlined process for ending your marriage.

 Considering an Annulment?
 Contact a Seattle Divorce Attorney Today